aws-powertools/powertools-lambda-python/CONTRIBUTING.md

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

 1. You are working against the latest source on the **develop** branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+2. You check existing open, and recently merged pull requests to make sure someone else hasn't addressed the problem already.
-3. You open a RFC issue to discuss any significant work - we would hate for your time to be wasted.
+3. You open a [RFC issue](https://github.com/awslabs/aws-lambda-powertools-python/issues/new?assignees=&labels=RFC%2C+triage&template=rfc.md&title=RFC%3A+) to discuss any significant work - we would hate for your time to be wasted.

 ### Dev setup